open-sdg/open-sdg/docs/developers/deployment.md

 > Note that the "starter" repositories mentioned in the [forking](forking.md)
 > section are pre-configured for to handle all of the tasks mentioned in this
 > document.
-The starter repositories are configured to use TravisCI.
+The starter repositories are configured to use CircleCI.

 ## Hosting providers